Overview of Principles Reducing Damages

 Although declining to award damages based on a DCF model may be appropriate if there is clearly no reasonable evidence that a project would have been profitable, it is arguably inappropriate if proof of the fact of damage is very certain.
 In such instances, it may be more appropriate to account for elevated levels of uncertainty by adjusting variables within the DCF model.
 For instance, increasing the discount rate to account for the uncertainty of the future revenue stream will decrease the net present value of that revenue stream and thus the compensation awarded.
 In many fact patterns, this approach is more consistent with financial valuations in the commercial world, where DCF models are routinely used to value projects that are not yet established going concerns.
 We discuss DCF and the role of sensitivities in more detail below.

-Thus, for instance, if one party breaches a long-term sales contract that the purchaser was knowingly relying upon for downstream sales, a duty to mitigate by purchasing replacement volumes will, in the absence of special circumstances, arise.
+Thus, for instance, if one party breaches a long-term sales contract that the purchaser was knowingly relying on for downstream sales, a duty to mitigate by purchasing replacement volumes will arise, in the absence of special circumstances.
 At the same time, in pursuing replacements, the mitigating party may have to agree to higher prices on replacement volumes than might be available on a daily spot market if there is uncertainty regarding the degree and length that the breaching party will remain in breach.
-The breaching party should not be allowed to argue, with the benefit of hindsight, that damages should be reduced because the mitigating party could have obtained less expensive replacements by relying on a daily spot market that moves unpredictably.
+The breaching party should not be allowed to argue that, with the benefit of hindsight, damages should be reduced because the mitigating party could have obtained less expensive replacements by relying on a daily spot market that moves unpredictably.

 Sensitivities in DCF as a damages-reduction strategy